realvictorprm/fable-game-scaffold/README.md

-# A web stack designed for developer happiness
+# A web game scaffold for game developer happiness

-The following document describes the Fable + Suave sample project.
-You can see it running on azure at http://fable-suave.azurewebsites.net.
+This document describes how to use the repo for easily setting up your own custom game with Fable + F#.

 ## Requirements